ECF/Py4j-RemoteServicesProvider/README.md

 }
 </pre>

-Using [ECF's RSA](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project#OSGi_Remote_Services) implementation, this eval service will be dynamically injected into a Python application.
+Using [ECF's RSA](https://wiki.eclipse.org/Eclipse_Communication_Framework_Project#OSGi_Remote_Services) implementation, this eval service will be injected into a Python application.